Translating Extensive Form Games to Open Games with Agency: Extensive Form Games

-\fakesection{Extensive Form Games} \fakeparagraph{Extensive form games with perfect information.} Perfect information games are defined in~\cite{eogt} using a non-inductive formulation.
+\paragraph{Extensive form games with perfect information.} Perfect information games are defined in~\cite{eogt} using a non-inductive formulation.
 We present this definition categorically as it is more compact, supports recursive function definitions and inductive forms of reasoning, and smoothly generalises to richer semantic spaces, e.g.\ metric, probabalistic and topological spaces.
-Throughout this section, let $P$ be a set of players and $R$ an ordered set of rewards.
-We write $R^P$ for the set of utility functions.
+Throughout this section, let $P$ be a set of players and $R$ a preordered set of rewards.
+We write $R^P = P \to R$ for the set of utility functions.